tomeichlersmith/denv/docs/src/manual/denv.md

 # SCRIPTING

-denv has a shebang subcommand that can be used to construct a script to be run by a certain program within a constructed denv.
-It begins with a normal Unix shebang. env is used to avoid having to type the full path to denv and -S is used so the whitespace between denv and shebang is respected (i.e. split).
+denv has a shebang subcommand that can be used to construct a script to be run by a certain program within a constructed denv. denv's shebang consists of several lines all beginning with the shebang signal characters `#!`.
+It begins with a normal Unix shebang. `/usr/bin/env` is used to avoid having to type the full path to denv and `-S` is used so the whitespace between `denv` and `shebang` is respected (i.e. split).

     #!/usr/bin/env -S denv shebang